vermin/WAZN.Explorer/docs/forking-guide.md

 ### Daemon API

-I'm pointing at a Google cloud function, which just adds CORS and forwards requests to the Nerva PHP API.
+I'm pointing at a local daemon on one of seed nodes but feel free to use any Cloud function, which adds CORS and forwards requests to PHP API of your project.

-All of the response objects are normal Monero-style `json_rpc` format.
+All calls and response results should be in standard WAZN or Monero-style `json_rpc` format.